Aj1ya/BlogWebsite/README.md

 Blog website built using ejs, js , html and css

-version 1.1
+version 1.2

-# Partials added
+# Subpages content added
-- moved header and footer to partials folder
+- added content for home, about and contact.
-- adjusted the home.ejs to point to the partials folder instead
+- added link to the header menus